 Peter Skornia, LEED AP

-President, Cella Building Company
+Cella Building Company, President

 Peter is president of Cella Building Company, specializing in sustainable new construction and redevelopment of under-utilized properties.
 Peter has experience in all phases of the development process from site selection through operations.
 By focusing on the impact on people, planet, and profit; Peter and the Cella Building Company team look to incorporate the principles of the triple bottom line to all projects in which they are involved.